What Is an Annual Report?

 - Names and addresses of members of an LLC

-While it’s not compulsory, small businesses are also require to add the following elements in their annual reports to make it all-inclusive.
+While it’s not compulsory, small businesses are also required to add the following elements in their annual reports to make it all-inclusive.
 The list includes:

 - Business owner cover letter